eclipse-kura/kura/docs/cloud-platform/kura-hono.md

 While the majority of default settings in the MqttDataTransport can be left unchanged, the following parameters must be modified:

-- **broker-url** - defines the MQTT broker URL related to the target Eclipse Hono instance.
+- **broker-url** - defines the MQTT broker URL that was provided when the Eurotech Everyware Cloud account was established.
+In the MqttDataTransport configuration screen capture shown below, the *broker-url* is `mqtt://broker-url:1883`
 - **topic.context.account-name** - defines the account name of the account to which the device is attempting to connect.
+In the MqttDataTransport configuration screen capture shown below, the *account name* is `account-name`
 - **username** - identifies the user to be used when creating the connection.
+In the MqttDataTransport configuration screen capture shown below, the *username* is `username`.

 For complete details about the MqttDataTransport configuration parameters, please refer to [MqttDataTransport](#mqttdatatransport).